TF-M: Provisioning image

 Overview

-The PSA security model defines the PRoT security lifecycle states.
+The Platform Security Architecture (PSA) security model defines the PRoT security lifecycle states.
 This sample performs the transition from the PRoT security lifecycle state Device Assembly and Test to the PRoT Provisioning state.

 PRoT Provisioning is a state where the device platform security parameters are generated.
 This enables a TF-M image to transition to the PRoT security lifecycle state Secured at a later stage.